 I was impressed by how much of an improvement the Merino Grey Wool Superfeet Insoles were for me.
 I’d still have cold toes on really cold mornings, but I no longer had cold feet later in the day as I often did before.

-Since then, I’ve switched to women’s Salomon Toundra winter boots and now use Superfeet Hunt Merino Wool Insoles (despite the fact that they’re pink), mainly because they’re gender-specific and less expensive.
-Hunters are hikers too!
+Since then, I’ve switched to women’s Salomon Toundra winter boots and now use Superfeet Merino Wool Insoles, mainly because they’re gender-specific and less expensive.
 These insoles feature a deep heel cup, and the Superfeet, high profile shape.
-They have a layer of felted merino wool which helps with thermo-regulation, plus closed cell foam that supports and cushions your foot.
+They have a layer of felted merino wool which helps with thermoregulation, plus closed-cell foam that supports and cushions your foot.
 Wool is naturally inhospitable to odor-causing bacteria which is a bonus in winter boots that don’t breathe well.
-They also have Scentlok odor control technology to keep you hidden from your prey, and your car pool buddies will probably thank you too.

 If Superfeet Insoles don’t work for your feet can find other sheepskin insoles on Amazon.
 Some of these have no arch support and they will all compress over time, changing the fit of your footwear.
 There are also wool felt insoles, but most of the ones I’ve found do not have arch support and will also succumb to compression over time.
 Still give them a try.